Mildred & Louis Resnick Library

 General Workshops & Tutorials:

-On a somewhat irregular basis, the Library also offers UNIV 103, a 1-credit course
+On a somewhat irregular basis, the Library also offers UNIV 103, a one-credit course

 in Information Management.
 This course teaches students to access, evaluate, and organize